Coopertronic/sword25-pkgbuild/README.md

-# sword25-pkgbuild
+# Broken Sword 2.5

+##### PKGBUILD for Archlinux

-My own PKGBUILD of Broken Sword 2.5
+My own PKGBUILD of Broken Sword 2.5 which has a proper launcher and icon.